Amazon’s Alexa debuts Answer Updates to respond later to questions it can’t answer immediately

-Amazon is introducing a feature today designed to get the right answer to you sometime later, should Alexa initially fail to answer your question.
+Amazon is today introducing a feature that lets Alexa get back to you if the assistant initially fail to come up with an answer to your question.
 Answer Updates will be rolled out to Alexa-enabled devices over the course of the coming week, a company spokesperson told VentureBeat in an email.

 Say “Alexa, turn on Answer Update” to receive alerts and Alexa will say “If you ask me a question and I don’t know the answer but find out later I’ll notify you.”
 Say “Alexa, turn off Answer Update” to stop receiving updates to factual questions the AI assistant was unable to answer.